 17. Hedebo Embroidery

 This is a whitework embroidery technique similar to cutwork.
-The embroiderd fabric resembles lace so it is often called embroidered lace.
+The embroidered fabric resembles lace, so it is often called embroidered lace.

 18. Blackwork embroidery

 Named so because of the way it was originally done with black embroidery thread on white fabric.
 It is a very old technique.
 The main stitch used in this embroidery technique is double running stitch (also called Holbein stitch).
 Checkout the blackwork tutorial here

 This is a reversible work in that, the back and the front look the same.

 This counted thread embroidery technique creates repetitive motifs which are mostly geometric.
 Kasuti Embroidery (India) is a similar work.

 As the name suggests this work uses metal threads in many colors like gold, silver, copper to stunning effect.

 20. Tambour work /Aari work